-creating and initializing List in same time
+creating and initializing List at the same time

-Java tips we will see this trick which allow you to create and initialize List
+In this Java tips we will see this trick which allow you to create and initialize List much like an Array.
+This tip can also save a lot of time while creating a test program or quickly trying some stuff.

 Java Tip to create and initialize List in one line